 Cher was a featured nightly performer in The Magic of Ballroom show that traveled the US for several months with the Mantovani Orchestra tour.

-Even without her physical presence, she is teaching with her performance on many syllabus training videos.
+Cher amplifies her influence as a teacher through her performance on many syllabus training videos.

 Phillip B. Stephens